ejlb/pegasos/README.md

 sofiapy
 =======

-Sklearn-like python binding for sofia-ml.
-The bindings do not include every feature of sofia-ml.
-The bindings require a custom minimal version of sofia-ml and pybindgen.
+`sofiapy` is a set sklearn-like python binding for the google tool `sofia-ml`.
+These bindings do not include every feature of sofia-ml; the ranking and perceptron functionality are not included because the bindings were primary for the pegasos functionality.
+The bindings require a custom minimal version of sofia-ml (included), pybindgen and sklearn.
 See example/example.py for details.

 * sofia.so is the raw bindings, can be imported and API matches the c++ API
 * sofiapy is a wrapper round the raw bindings which have an sklearn-style interface

 algorithm support
 ------------------
-* learners: pegasos svm, logreg pegasos, lms pegasos, sgd svm, romma and logreg
+* learners: pegasos svm, logreg pegasos, lms pegasos, sgd svm, and logreg
 * eta: basic, pegasos, constant
 * loops: stochastic, balanced stochastic
 * predictions: linear, logistic